 Orthopedic Surgeon in Nashville, TN

-The caring and compassionate orthopedic doctors at Southern Sports Medicine Institute are here to help you.
-For more information, call us or schedule an appointment online.
+The caring and compassionate orthopedic doctors Dr. Thomas Gautsch MD and his team at Southern Sports Medicine Institute are here to help you.
+For more information, contact us or schedule an appointment online.
 We have convenient locations for you.

 Table of Contents:

 What questions should I ask an orthopedic surgeon?

 How do I prepare for an orthopedic appointment?

 What should I expect visiting an orthopedic surgeon?

 What is the difference between an orthopedic doctor and an orthopedic surgeon?